visheshraghuvanshi/hashnode/clwt7kyyj000809mi7555crjq.md

 By applying the NUF Test, the company can quickly identify which product ideas have the highest potential for success and should be prioritized for further development.

+## Questions

+1. **Explain the different sources of innovation, including push, pull, and analogies.
+How do these sources contribute to the innovation process?**

+2. **Discuss the importance of technology transfer in innovation management.
+Provide examples to illustrate your points.**

+3. **What are the creative methods and approaches used in innovation management?
+Discuss at least two such methods in detail.**

+4. **Describe the approaches to the management of the innovation process, including agile management, Six Thinking Hats, and the NUF test.
+How do these approaches facilitate innovation?**